|We are excited to announce that the 2020 National Student Council Conference will be moving forward as a FREE virtual event!

 MASC pre/post-trip information for June 20-21.

-MASC approximate pre/post-trip and conference costs are $TBD (somewhere between $1,400-1,500??) – Includes: registration fee for the conference at member/early bird rate, all transportation, hotel, pre/post-conference activities, CASC pre-conference activity, chaperones, a special Region 2 activity, additional spending cash for miscellaneous meals, buttons/crab hats and conference tee shirts.
+MASC approximate pre/post-trip and conference costs are “to be determined” (approximate cost $1,250 – airfare on April 15th is the biggest unknown – estimating $400 round trip with luggage check) – Includes registration fee for the conference at member/early bird rate, all transportation, hotel, pre/post-conference activities, CASC pre-conference activity, chaperones, a special Region 2 activity, additional spending cash for miscellaneous meals, buttons/crab hats and conference tee shirts.

-1) As soon as possible, but no later than April 14th, please email your intent to attend to Karen.Crawford@mdstudentcouncils.org along with a picture or scanned copy of the signed parent agreement form. (detailed flyer and parent permission coming soon) Note – we are limited to the number of students that may attend due to chaperone ratios.
+1) As soon as possible, but no later than April 1st, please email your intent to attend to Nicete.Moodie@mdstudentcouncils.org and Karen.Crawford@mdstudentcouncils.org along with a picture or scanned copy of the signed parent agreement form. (detailed flyer and parent permission coming soon) Note – we are limited to the number of students that may attend due to chaperone ratios.

 2) Complete this google form.

 3) Mrs. Crawford will give you the MASC group registration code along with directions for registering for the conference on the National Student Council website.
 You must register and submit registration payment directly to the National Student Council (see costs listed in the chart above).
-Please email Mrs. Crawford once this is completed and she will send you an invoice for the balance due directly to MASC.
+Please email Mrs. Crawford and Ms. Moodie once this is completed and you will be sent an invoice for the remaining balance due directly to MASC.

 4) On or before Saturday, May 30, 2020, send a copy of your MASC invoice and a check payable to MASC for $TBD.
 Note: this remaining balance does not include the estimated costs for “meals not covered” or the estimated “miscellaneous spending money” that students will bring for their own cash.
 Checks must be hand-delivered to Mrs. Crawford (MASC executive board meeting on May 30) or mailed to MASC, Registrar P.O.
 Box 343, Forest Hill, MD 21050.